 The National Constitution Center will honor America’s fallen military heroes over Memorial Day Weekend, Saturday, May 25, through Monday, May 27.
 Visitors can learn about how the Memorial Day holiday originated as “Decoration Day,” an occasion to honor soldiers who gave their lives during the American Civil War.
 Programming, which is presented in conjunction with the Center’s new permanent Civil War and Reconstruction: The Battle for Freedom and Equality exhibit, will examine what life was like for Civil War soldiers and take a look at some items they would have carried with them during the war.
 Family-friendly programs and activities will also include flag etiquette and flag folding workshops, arts and craft activities, 18th century games, and interactive shows.

 Throughout the weekend, visitors can also take a moment to write thank you letters to those who have served in the country’s armed forces at the Center’s Thank-A-Vet postcard writing station.
 Postcards can also be accessed online and downloaded by virtual visitors.

-Memorial Day Weekend
+Memorial Day Weekend Programs

-On Memorial Day Monday, May 25, 2015, visitors can also join us for a special ceremony at 12 p.m. as we raise the flag from half to full staff, in accordance with U.S. tradition.
+The American flag will be raised every morning and lowered every evening on the museum’s front lawn.
+On Memorial Day, Monday, May 27, visitors can view a special ceremony at 12 p.m. as the Center’s education staff raises the flag from half to full staff, in accordance with U.S. tradition.